MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cloud-edge/cloud-edge-edge-scale-units-lbd.md

         ```

     1. Additionally, for this same `ScaleUnitInstance`, set the following values:
-        - In the `Domain` attribute, specify the URL of your edge scale unit.
+        - In the `Domain` element, specify the URL of your edge scale unit.
 For example: https://ax.contoso.com/
-        - In the `EnvironmentType` attribute, ensure the value LBD is set.
+        - In the `EnvironmentType` element, ensure the value LBD is set.
-        - In the `ScaleUnitId` attribute, input the same value you specified for the `InstanceId` when configuring the `Configure-CloudandEdge.ps1` pre-deployment script.
+        - In the `ScaleUnitId` element, input the same value you specified for the `InstanceId` when configuring the `Configure-CloudandEdge.ps1` pre-deployment script.

         > [!NOTE]
         > If you don't use the default Id (@A), ensure you update the ScaleUnitId for each ConfiguredWorkload under the Workloads section.